Normal cones corresponding to credal sets of lower probabilities: Normal cones

-where $\gambleset$ is a given finite collection of vectors and $\{ b_f\colon f\in \mathcal F\}$ a collection of constants.
-Some of the inequalities $x f\geqslant b_f$ may in fact be equalities.
-This case, however, can be unified with the general case by replacing an equality condition $x f = b_f$ with two inequalities, $x f \geqslant b_f$ and $x (-f) \geqslant -b_f$.
-This will allow us to use the simple description \eqref{eq-convex-polyhedron} throughout the text.
+where $\gambleset$ is a given finite collection of vectors and $\{ b_f\colon f\in \mathcal F\}$ is a collection of constants.
+A polyhedron that is bounded is called a \emph{(convex) polytope}.
+It is well known that every polytope in $\allgambles$ has an equivalent representation as a convex hull of finitely many extreme points (see, e.g., \cite[Theorem 14.2.]{gruber:07CDG}).
+A convex hull of $d+1$ affinely independent points in $\allgambles$ is called \emph{$d$-simplex} or simply \emph{simplex} and is a special case of a polytope.

-The set $\csete'\subseteq \csete$ obtained by turning one or more inequalities $xf\ge b_f$ in \eqref{eq-convex-polyhedron} into an equality $xf = b_f$ is then a \emph{face} of $\csete$.
-It is also a convex polyhedron of a lower dimension.
-A face of $\csete$ that is not equal to $\csete$ is called a \emph{proper face}.
-The set of elements of $\csete$ that are not contained in any proper face is called \emph{relative interior} of $\csete$ and denoted by $\ri{\csete}$.
+Some of the inequalities $x f\geqslant b_f$ in \eqref{eq-convex-polyhedron} may indeed be equalities.
+However, this case can be unified with the general case by replacing an equality condition $x f = b_f$ with two inequalities, $x f \geqslant b_f$ and $x (-f) \geqslant -b_f$.
+This allows us to use the simple description \eqref{eq-convex-polyhedron} throughout the text.
+The set $\csete'\subseteq \csete$ obtained by turning some (possibly none) of the inequalities $xf\ge b_f$ in \eqref{eq-convex-polyhedron} into equalities $xf = b_f$ is then a \emph{face} of $\csete$.
+Moreover, we consider the empty set as a face of any convex polyhedron, and clearly $\csete$ is also a face of itself.
+A face of a convex polyhedron is again a convex polyhedron of lower or equal dimension.
+A face of $\csete$ that is not equal to $\csete$ or $\emptyset$ is called a \emph{proper face}.
+The set of elements of $\csete$ not contained in any proper face is called a \emph{relative interior} of $\csete$ and is denoted by $\ri{\csete}$.